 Many homeowners dream of building a new house.
-However, the idea is not always easy to put into practice.
+However, the idea can be easier to imagine than actually put into practice.
 If you are taking the plunge and hoping to fulfil your dreams of a newly constructed home designed to your specifications then read on.
 Here are six important things to remember before you start your journey.

 6 Important Things to Remember When You’re Building a New House